LogoLogo

 Streams

 The flow behind DeGirum Tools is supported by the Streams subsystem.
-There are three constituent Python submodules: , , and .
-In this subsystem, the two most important concepts to understand in streams are gizmos and compositions.
+There are three constituent Python submodules: streams.py, streams_base.py, and streams_gizmos.py.
+In this subsystem, the two most important concepts in streams are gizmos and compositions.

 Gizmos